 2. Buy fewer flowers

-One way to keep the cost down is to choose non-floral table centrepieces that you can make yourself – such as tall candles surrounded with multi-coloured glass pebbles.
+If you want to keep the cost of wedding flowers down, you could choose non-floral table centrepieces that you can make yourself – such as tall candles surrounded with multi-coloured glass pebbles.

 Or use just one single flower in the middle of each table.
 It can make a big impact without costing the earth.